kevinrue/OBDS_slides/r_pathway_analysis/README.md

 ### 2024 Jan - Liezel

+General
+- [ ] During lecture, just focus on needed details and just elaborate when they start asking e.g. (1) in the enrichment score slide just explain enrichment and not focus on other stuff like correlation, leading edge (2) when going through gost function just don't go through all parameters rather focus on how to get the base arguments right

 Lesson
 - [ ] Add packages for pathway topology
 - [ ] Mention a simplified explanation of pathway topology